atsushieno/managed-midi/README.md

 ### The library structure

-<del>The current version of managed-midi is designed to be packaged as a NuGet library using NuGetizer 3000: https://github.com/NuGet/NuGet.Build.Packaging</del>I cannot build both CoreMidi (XamMac) and UWP at the same time, so it will be packaged manually.

-There is no reference assembly; the netstandrd2.0 library is part of the package, which contains *no* raw MIDI API access implementation.
+It is kind of a "bait-and-switch" nuget package.
+However there is no reference assembly; the netstandrd2.0 library is part of the package, which contains *no* raw MIDI API access implementation.
 It can still be used to implement platform-specific API on top of it.

 While there is netstandard2.0 version, there is a shared library version of the most of the common API and data set. netstandard2.0 version is just a project that wraps around it.
 Other assembllies such as Desktop, CoreMidi, Android and UWP versions use this shared project.

 This project structure is done so that we can easily hack any part on any platform (especially on Linux).

+NuGet packaging is manually done at https://atsushieno.visualstudio.com/managed-midi .
+I cannot locally do that due to Xamarin.Mac and UWP, which Microsoft never supported on Linux (that might change once Microsoft releases UWP sources).